General Career Advice for Writers

 Though writing is a lonely art, it’s not good to wall yourself off.
 You need to hear how others react to your work.
 To be quite honest, the best and fastest way to learn to write (and to make the contacts that are so necessary) is to attend an accredited creative writing program.
 This can be helpful even to those who aren’t necessarily in the market for a teaching or graduate degree.

 One we know enough about to recommend is at Wilkes University, in Wilkes-Barre, Pennsylvania.
 (Full disclosure: NHP is affiliated with it, and several of our editors teach there.)
-Their MA in Creative Writing is a 21/24-credit, 18-month, low-residency program taught in one-week residencies in January and June, and on the Web between residencies.
+The Maslow Family MA in Creative Writing is a 21/24-credit, 18-month, low-residency program taught in one-week residencies in January and June, and on the Web between residencies.
 Students meet with mentors and complete plans during residencies, then do area reading, writing projects, and finally their capstone (thesis) project, usually a novel or short story collection, during the semesters.
 Lastly, our final outside readers are not other academics, but practicing editors and agents from New York.
 The program is well-planned and rigorous.
 It not only trains students to write, but also to plan, organize, refine, and market their work.

 There are many other good writing programs, though, and if you’re really serious about writing as a career, or plan to teach, you really should seriously consider an MA or an MFA in the field.